-When you are eating a keto-friendly meal plan, it’s important to eat a good keto breakfast.
+When you are eating a low-sugar/low-carb meal plan, it’s important to eat a satisfying breakfast.

-It not only fuels your body for the day but starts your metabolism after a night of rest and repair.
+It gets your body ready for the day and jumpstarts your metabolism after a night of rest and repair.

-So, we’re going to share some of our absolute best keto breakfast ideas.
+So, we’re going to share some of our absolute best low sugar breakfast ideas.
 Most require very little prep time or can be assembled before and reheated.

-We have to start with the all-time perfect breakfast food — nutty, delicious keto granola!
+We have to start with the all-time perfect breakfast food — nutty, delicious low carb granola!

 This perfect morning wake up is provided by a blend of nuts, like almonds, pecans, walnuts, sunflower and pumpkin seeds, coconut chips, grass-fed butter, cinnamon, and monk fruit for sweetness.